cloudmesh-community/fa19-516-152/project/report.md

     * cloudmesh/storage/command/storage.py  - storage command to include new copy function.
     * cloudmesh/storage/Provider.py - copyFiles method to invoke the copy provider class

-    * cloudmesh/storage/copy/Provider.py - Copy method to download file from source provider from give source location and upload file to target provider with target location.
+    * cloudmesh/storage/copy/Provider.py - Copy method to download file from source provider from given source location and upload file to target provider in the target location.

     * tests/copy/Test_storage_service.py - Pytests to validate the copy between local, aws and google.